patonlab/DvTE/README.md

 ## Dynamic Vertical Triplet Energy Generation (DvTEGen)

-Description: This Jupyter Notebook processes the inputed quasicaliscal molecular dynamics simulations to generate inpute files for vertical triplet energies for a selected number of frames using the ACME package (link).
+Description: This Jupyter Notebook processes the inputed quasicaliscal molecular dynamics simulations to generate inpute files for vertical triplet energies calculations, using a selected number of frames.

 Instructions: